BenMorel/dev-certificates/README.md

 ## Credits

-These scripts have been created from the steps highlighted in [this StackOverflow answer](https://stackoverflow.com/a/60516812/759866).
+These scripts have been created from the steps highlighted in [this StackOverflow answer](https://stackoverflow.com/a/60516812/759866) by [@entrity](https://github.com/entrity).

 Icons by: